-- No personal names or CPR numbers in the reporting form - All amounts in DKK (not euros, etc.) - It must be stated whether the amount is inclusive or exclusive VAT - Inspiration for completing the reporting form can be found by looking at the published forms from previous years located on ENLI's website.
+- No personal names or CPR numbers in the reporting form - No addresses on the recipient - All amounts in DKK (not euros, etc.) - You do not need to state whether the financial support is with or without VAT.
+You only need to report the amount that the company has paid - It must be stated whether the amount is inclusive or exclusive VAT - Inspiration for completing the reporting form can be found by looking at the published forms from previous years located on ENLI's website.